Distances are calculated in a straight line and may not reflect actual travel distance.

 It is important to note that this mortgage calculator is for guidance purposes only.
 Mortgage lenders have their own affordability criteria therefore it is important you speak to one of our Mortgage Advisers for further information and a more accurate indication of what products may be available to you and what your monthly mortgage payments are likely to be.

 Painswick, the “Queen of the Cotswolds”, is a thriving community nestling in a delightful Cotswolds setting.
+Constructed of mellow locally quarried stone, the town has many beautiful buildings dating back as far as the 14th Century.
+The Village offers a playgroup and primary school with many secondary schools (including grammar schools) being available in the surrounding towns of Stroud, Gloucester, Cheltenham and Cirencester.
+Recreational opportunities include tennis, rugby and bowls clubs with many other groups including badminton, table tennis and pilates meeting at the Painswick Centre.
+In the wider area, events include polo at Edgeworth, racing at Prestbury Park and sailing at the Cotswold Water Park, together with shooting and fishing on local estates and golf at Gloucester and Painswick Golf Clubs.
 Painswick Churchyard is famous for its impressive array of table tombs and its 99 yew trees about which folklore holds that if a 100th should grow the devil will pull it out.
-There are several local shops, galleries, tearooms and restaurants in the village along with a pharmacy, doctors’ surgery and dentists whilst a wider range of retail outlets and an award-winning Farmers Market are all available in nearby Stroud.
+There are several local shops, galleries, tearooms and restaurants in the village along with a pharmacy, doctors’ surgery and dentists whilst the surrounding towns provide a good range of social, recreational and retail amenities to suit all budgets.

 Contact branch for relevant Energy Performance Certificate